vega/altair/doc/user_guide/interactions/index.rst

 - Widgets and other chart input elements can bind to parameters so that charts can be manipulated via drop-down menus, radio buttons, sliders, legends, etc.

-In addition to the three core concepts, there are two additional components that enchances the capabitlities of interactive visualizations in Altair:
+In addition to these concepts, there are two additional components that enhance the capabilities of interactive visualizations in Altair:

 - Expressions allow for custom calculation via writing basic formulas.